Goatodo/docs/privacy.md

 ## Children's Privacy

-Our application is not intended for use by children under the age of 13.
+Our app is safe to use for children, as all content will be added by the user.
 We do not knowingly collect information from children.

 ## Changes to This Policy